abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 That’s why it’s very helpful that the Buddha pointed out these simple flags we can use to recognize when we’re fueling the mill of papañca.
-If the mind is saying, *This is mine, this belongs to me, and that’s yours,* if it’s saying, *This is what I am, this is absolutely me and truly who and what I am,* then that’s the signal to let go, to not get caught in that process, and to bring more spaciousness to the mind.
+If the mind is saying, *This is mine, this belongs to me, and that’s yours;* if it’s saying, *This is what I am, this is absolutely me and truly who and what I am,* then that’s the signal to let go, to not get caught in that process, and to bring more spaciousness to the mind.
 As soon as the mind says, *That’s mine, that’s yours, I wish I had one of